akafael/akafael.github.io/_posts/2016-12-03-linux-desktop-shortcuts.md

 ### UnityLaunchers

 UnityLauchers are also _.desktop_ files and allow to create right-click menus for each application.
-You may check the details [here](https://help.ubuntu.com/community/UnityLaunchersAndDesktopFiles) at Ubuntu Documentation.
+You can check the details [here](https://help.ubuntu.com/community/UnityLaunchersAndDesktopFiles) at Ubuntu Documentation.